Americans for Prosperity: AFP

 As of 2014, New Jersey businesswoman Frayda Levin chaired the board of directors of AFP.
 Other directors include Pfotenhauer, former U.S. government official and economist James C. Miller III, James E. Stephenson, and Mark Holden.
-Filing with the Internal Revenue Service (IRS) as a 501(c)(4) nonprofit, tax-exempt, social welfare organization, contributions to AFP are not tax deducible.
-AFP is legally required to operate as non-partisan, it may not endorse or oppose political candidates, its primary purpose may not be political, it must be primarily engaged in social welfare activities, and no more than half of its expenditures may be political.
+AFP files with the Internal Revenue Service (IRS) as a 501(c)(4) nonprofit, tax-exempt, social welfare organization, and contributions to it are not tax-deductible.
+AFP is legally required to operate as nonpartisan: it may not endorse or oppose political candidates, its primary purpose may not be political, it must be primarily engaged in social welfare activities, and no more than half its expenditures may be political.

 AFP Foundation

 David H. Koch chaired the board of directors of the AFP Foundation.
-Other directors include Pfotenhauer, economist Walter E. Williams, Debra Humphreys, and Cy Nobles.
+Other directors include Pfotenhauer, Debra Humphreys, and Cy Nobles.
 The AFP Foundation is an associate member of the State Policy Network, a national network of free-market oriented think tanks.
-As a 501(c)(3) non-profit, tax-exempt charity, contributions to the AFP Foundation are tax deducible, and such charities are largely prohibited from political activity.
+As a 501(c)(3) non-profit, tax-exempt charity, contributions to the AFP Foundation are tax deductible, and such charities are largely prohibited from political activity.